How to Build a Hygiene Kit: Essentials Every Filipina Needs

 No matter where you are, whenever you can.
 With Lifebuoy, hand hygiene has no excuse.
 Lifebuoy Bar Mild Care contains Activ Silver, which removes all kinds of germs.
 It is also formulated for sensitive skin, so you don’t have to worry about irritation from frequent handwashing.
 You can carry the whole bar or cut it into smaller chunks with a knife.
 Pack it in a small resealable plastic pouch to prevent leaks.

-Keep hands clean on the go with hand sanitizer.
+Keep hands clean on the go with sanitizer.

-Lifebuoy Total 10 Hand Sanitizer kills germs and harmful bacteria with 62% ethyl alcohol in a convenient size.
+Lifebuoy Ethyl Alcohol 70% Solution kills germs and harmful bacteria.
 To sanitize your hands, apply a generous amount on your hands and rub for at least 30 seconds.
 Don’t forget to include the backs of your hands, wrists, in between your fingers, and underneath your fingernails.

 Give Yourself Some TLC